Welcome to Munich, ARMY ♥

 A platform that looks calm can become crowded quickly.
 A train that looks too full may force your group to split.
 Agree on the next meeting point before boarding.

 Arriving at Fröttmaning does not mean you are at your seat.
 After leaving the U-Bahn, you still need to walk toward the stadium across the Esplanade.
-On a sold out concert day, the walking time depends on the crowd flow.
+MVG gives the walk from Fröttmaning to the arena as about 15 minutes, but on a sold out concert day, the real walking time depends on crowd flow.

 Give yourself time.
 You may want to stop for photos, wait for friends, find toilets, check your ticket app, or work out where your entrance area is.
 A useful thought is: I have reached the stadium approach.
 Now the event flow begins.